Safari Beach Resort - Machangulo

 With geographic coordinates of 26°12'59" South and 32°52'24" East, it is located in Maputo Bay, next to Inhaca Island and the Portuguese Islands.

-From Maputo Marina, the area can be reached by boat; the trip takes about an hour.
+From Maputo Marina, the area can be reached by boat; the trip takes about 30 minutes.
 You must drive through the Maputo Special Reserve via the Futi Gate, the park's sole entrance, in order to reach Machangulo by car.
+We will also have a dock that pulls right up to the estate.

 -